dartraiden/NVIDIA-patcher/docs/README.md

 Thus, for example, GTX 1070 and GTX 1080 can work together, but GTX 960 and GTX 1060 cannot.

+## Troubleshooting
+* Problem: A BSOD after installing the driver.
+Solution: Add the `C:\Windows\System32\DriverStore` directory to the exceptions of Windows Defender (or other antivirus you use).
+Reinstall the driver after that.

 # If you don't trust me and want to patch the driver yourself, see [how to use patcher](/docs/README-PATCHER.md).

 ## Unlocking full x16 PCI-E lines on the CMP-cards